-Run of mine (ROM) ore is either fed directly to the process plant front-end, or stockpiled for later treatment.
-The process facility, with a nameplate capacity of 2.5mtpa, comprises a comminution section of a primary crusher which feeds onto a crushed ore stockpile as a storage buffer ahead of the autogenous (AG) mill.
-Oversize (+35mm) from the AG mill discharge is fed to a secondary crusher, the product from which is returned to the crushed ore stockpile.
+At the current time, run of mine (ROM) ore is either fed directly to the process plant front-end, or stockpiled for later treatment.
+The process facility, with a nameplate capacity of 2.5mtpa, comprises a comminution section of a primary crusher which feeds onto scalping screen which permits all or a portion of plus 75mm ore to proceed to a secondary gyratory crusher.
+The scalping screen underflow and gyratory crusher product proceed onto a crushed ore stockpile as a storage buffer ahead of the autogenous (AG) mill.
+Oversize (+35mm) from the AG mill discharge is screened at 65mm with the underflow passing through an XRT large diamond recovery circuit prior to rejoining the +65mm fraction and proceeding to the pebble crusher.
+Pebble crusher product may be routed either back to the ore stock pile or alternatively to a 28mm bleed screen via flopper gate control.
+When pebble crusher product is directed to the bleed screen all or a portion of the screen underflow is directed to the DMS feed belt.
+The overflow and the residual portion of the underflow rejoin the mill feed line.